aspnet/Benchmarks/src/BenchmarksDriver/README.md

   -wf|--write-file       Writes the results to a file named "results.md".
 NB: Use the --description argument to differentiate multiple results.
   --display-output       Displays the standard output from the server job.
-  --benchmarkdotnet      Runs a BenchmarkDotNet application. e.g., --benchmarkdotnet Benchmarks.LabPerf.Md5VsSha256
+  --benchmarkdotnet      Runs a BenchmarkDotNet application. e.g., --benchmarkdotnet Benchmarks.LabPerf.Md5VsSha256 --console              Runs the benchmarked application as a console application, such that no client is used and its output is displayed locally.

 Properties of the Wrk client